ffss92/blog/articles/reloading-pages-sse.md

 ---
-title: Effortless Auto-Reload with Server-Sent Events in Go.
+title: Easy Auto-Reload with Server-Sent Events in Go.
 subtitle: |
+  Reloading pages every time we make a change in development can be a little tiresome.
   Discover how SSE can streamline auto-reloading for a smoother development process in Go.
 author: "@ffss"
 draft: false